|ACBL Tournament Calendar & Flyer||Photos Frequently Asked Questions ACBL Conditions of Contest||Updated September 15, 2017|

 Q: What is the NAP?

 A: The NAP event has been a major ACBL pair championship since 1979 and was originally known as the Grand National Pairs.
-After several qualifying stages, it culminates in a national final held in conjunction with the Spring NABC, which will be held next in Kansas City MO, March 2017.
+After several qualifying stages, it culminates in a national final held in conjunction with the Spring NABC, which will be held next in Philadelphia, PA, March 2018.

 Q: How is the event structured?
 How many pairs move on to the NAP Finals in Dallas?

 A: The contest has three Flights: Flight A (open); Flight B (fewer than 2500 masterpoints); and Flight C (non-Life Master with fewer than 500 masterpoints).
-Our District will send the top 3 pairs in Flight A and the top 4 in Flight B and Flight C from the District Finals on to Kansas CIty MO in March 2017.
+Our District will send the top 3 pairs in Flight A and the top 4 in Flight B and Flight C from the District Finals on to Philadelphia PA in March 2018

 Q: What are the “split” District Finals you referred to?

-A: Last year, we tried something new, as all 3 Flights did not hold their District Finals on the same day.
-It worked pretty well, so we’re doing the same thing again this year.
-The Finals for Flight B will be Saturday, October 22, and the Finals for Flights A and C will be Sunday, October 23.
+A: All 3 Flights did not hold their District Finals on the same day.
+The Finals for Flight B will be Saturday, November 4, and the Finals for Flights A and C will be Sunday, November 5.
 Times are shown above.

 Q: Does that mean I can play in the District Finals in more than one Flight?